 - Grapefruit is another great addition to a weight loss diet.
 By eating a half a grapefruit before mealtime, you can lose as much as a pound a week.
 This is because grapefruit has something in it that lowers insulin which is the hormone for fat storage.
 There are certain medications though that you can’t take with grapefruit so check with your healthcare provider to make sure you aren’t on one of those.

 One of the dangers dieters face is not getting the right nutrition to feed the body in order for it to perform efficiently.
-Cutting calories shouldn't mean cutting nutrition.
-Taking AFA bluegreen algae supplements can give the body the important vitamins, minerals, and other micronutrients it needs while supporting a weight loss program.
+Cutting calories shouldn’t mean cutting nutrition.
+Taking AFA bluegreen algae supplements can give the body the important vitamins, minerals, and other micronutrients it needs without adding lots of extra calories into your weight loss program.
 AFA has actually been found to support weight loss as a well-nourished body craves less unhealthy foods, has extra energy to get more activity, and has a positive mood to be more likely to stick with a healthy routine.
 Since AFA is high in chlorophyll, which works on the intestinal lining to enhance digesting and assimilating foods, it also helps provide nourishment on a cellular level.
 Add in high quality probiotic and enzyme supplements as with these AFA packets and you really get the most nourishment for your body from the foods you eat with a well-functioning digestive system.